Portugal Golden Visa Private Equity Funds Compared (2026)

 - CMVM registration: The fund and its management company must be authorised and supervised by Portugal's securities regulator

-- Minimum 60% domestic allocation: At least 60% of assets must be invested in Portugal-based companies or projects (per Golden Visa regulations)
+- Minimum 60% domestic company allocation: At least 60% of the investment value must be invested in commercial companies headquartered in Portugal

 - €500,000 minimum investment threshold: The investor must subscribe to at least €500,000 in qualifying fund units